ng-Classic/ng-classic/packages/core/src/signals/README.md

 `ReactiveNode`s keep track of dependency `ReactiveEdge`s to each other.
 Producers are aware of which consumers depend on their value, while consumers are aware of all of the producers on which they depend.
 These references are always bidirectional.

-A major design feature of Angular ClassicSignals is that dependency edges (`ReactiveEdge`s) are tracked using weak references (`WeakRef`).
+A major design feature of Angular Classic Signals is that dependency edges (`ReactiveEdge`s) are tracked using weak references (`WeakRef`).
 At any point, it's possible that a consumer node may go out of scope and be garbage collected, even if it is still referenced by a producer node (or vice versa).
 This removes the need for explicit cleanup operations that would remove these dependency edges for signals going "out of scope".
 Lifecycle management of signals is greatly simplified as a result, and there is no chance of memory leaks due to the dependency tracking.

 To simplify tracking `ReactiveEdge`s via `WeakRef`s, `ReactiveNode`s have numeric IDs generated when they're created.
 These IDs are used as `Map` keys instead of the tracked node objects, which are instead stored in the `ReactiveEdge` as `WeakRef`s.